stetewsky/swirl/Coursera-FAQ.md

 [RUN R/RSTUDIO AS ADMINISTRATOR...]

-### I just submitted a swirl lesson for credit, but I'm not getting any points.
-What's wrong?
+### Why am I not getting any points for swirl lessons I've submitted?

 Make sure you submitted before the deadline.
 All deadlines are listed on the Programming Assignments page.

-If you submitted before the deadline, then you probably skipped more than one question in the lesson. swirl should have warned you of this when you tried to submit:
+If you submitted before the deadline, then you probably skipped more than one question per lesson. swirl should have warned you of this when you tried to submit:

 ```
 | I'll try to tell Coursera you've completed this lesson now.